JieJhih/nextepc-www/posts/guides/2-build.md

 ...
 ```

 When you run `nextepc-epcd`, all logs for MME, SGW, PGW, PCRF, and HSS are written to `nextepc.log`, and all settings are managed in one place for `nextepc.conf`.
-You can find the log and configuration paths at the beginning of running screen.
+You can find the log/conf path at the beginning of running screen.

 Sometimes, you may want to use newly updated source code.
 ```bash